 Vermont Payroll Laws, Taxes & Regulations

-Running payroll requires more than just paying employees for the hours they worked.
-It also includes calculating Vermont payroll taxes and ensuring compliance with all federal and state employment laws.
+Running payroll in the state requires more than just paying employees for the hours they worked—it also includes calculating Vermont payroll taxes and ensuring compliance with all federal and state employment laws.
 To help you maintain compliance with payroll regulations, review Vermont’s relevant regulations below.

 With few exceptions, most employers in the US must pay Federal Insurance Contributions Act (FICA) taxes.
 The current FICA tax rate for Social Security is 6.2% and 1.45% for Medicare.
 Both the employer and the employee will pay these taxes, each paying 7.65% for the combined Social Security and Medicare taxes.